Are you looking for a normal CPU fan speed range because you are worried about your PC temperature? Or what are the best fan settings for gaming PC?

-Recently many PC users are complaining that their PC fans are making a loud noise or running at higher RPM while playing games.
+Recently many PC users are complaining that their PC fans are making a loud noise or running at higher RPM while playing games, streaming, or when browsing.
 On the other hand, some users complain about the opposite.
 Their CPU fan speed is lower even at higher CPU temperatures.

 Why would you increase your CPU fan Speed?

 Before we explain what is the ideal CPU fan speed it’s important to explain why would you increase fan speed.

 Honestly, it’s not a good idea to change the CPU fan speed.
 The fan settings must always be left to Auto mode.
 Mainly it’s the BIOS that handles fan control settings.
 The default fan control settings automatically sync when the CPU temperature rises.

 The reason for being left to Auto is that you aren’t going to monitor the CPU temperature all the time.
 Even if you have the best PC temp monitoring tool, you clearly cannot watch its temp status when surfing or playing games.

 If you do want a quieter computer, the best option is to invest in the best aftermarket CPU cooler.
 They are far superior to the standard CPU in cooling and quieter.